 Interview with a branch director

-The final interview is more about relationship building, and understanding whether you can offer them what they need in the company, and whether they can offer you what you want from the job, and from your professional career.
+If you apply for a management job with ZS Associates, you will often have to pass one more interview–with the branch director.
+The decision maker may ask you some behavioral questions, but the core of this meeting is relationship building, and understanding whether you can offer them what they need in the company, and whether they can offer you what you want from the job, and from your professional career.

-Try to stay relaxed, focus on every word they say, and show the decision maker that you care for their business, and understand what they do in the company, and what your role in all of that should be.
+Try to stay relaxed, focus on every word they say, and show the decision maker that you care for their business, and understand what they do in the company, and what role you should play in their success story…

 Conclusion, final thoughts